 - 1. A research proposal is an independently written proposal concerning research that the student intends to conduct during the student's internship. - 2.
-The research proposal consists of the following parts: - a brief theoretical background of the research; - the question posed by the research; - a description of the research plan; - a description of the research methods that will be applied; - a description of the techniques that will be used for processing and analysing the data; - a timetable. - 3.
+The research proposal consists of the following parts: - a brief theoretical background of the research; - the question posed by the research; - a description of the research plan; - a description of the research methods that will be applied; - a description of the techniques that will be used for processing and analysing the data; - a description of how ethical permission for the study will be (or has been) obtained; - a reference list; - a timetable. - 3.
 Guidelines for the format and length of the research proposal can be found in the Research Internship Manual. - 4.
 The assessment is done by two assessors.
 They are: a. two staff members of the Faculty if the internship is done internally (supervisor from the Faculty and a second assessor), or b. the external supervisor and the supervisor from the Faculty if the internship is done outside the Faculty. - 5.
 The research proposal must be submitted within 6 weeks of commencing the research internship. - 6.
-The research proposal will be assessed as pass/fail and can be re-sit once. - 7.
+The research proposal will be assessed as Pass/Fail and a re-sit can be done once. - 7.
 Before the student can commence research activities, formal permission for the study must have been obtained from the appropriate Ethics Commission/Institutional Review Board.